 Stay Young was another interesting organic beauty company.
 The brand was launched in September 2016 and the portfolio focuses on skin and body care.
 The skin care range includes Channeul Toner (a thick, moisturising toner) and Channeul Emulsion (a light liquid hydrating lotion) and a lip balm stick.
 There are also two skin care creams which were just launched during the trade show.

 On the body care side, Stay Young’s line-up includes bar soaps and bath salts/body scrubs which are available in four variants (mugwort, chrysanthemum, pine needles and turmeric).
 Despite the fact that Stay Young is a young brand they already have managed to build up an impressive retail presence abroad.
 I was told that the products are available in mainland China, in some of the South East Asian markets and even in the Middle East.
 In Northern China with its cold, dusty and rough climate the lip balm is especially popular; it accounts for 90% of the brand’s turnover in mainland China.

-I also loved Beaudiani, yet another new organic beauty brand.
+I also loved Beaudiani, yet another new natural beauty brand.
 Beaudiani’s packagaging is striking, especially the face masks – the cool, misty forest imagery on the packaging was reflected in the brand’s exhibition stand (see pictures below); it looked so lush and relaxing.
 Plus they had soothing music playing in the background!

 Ok, so Beaudiani was launched in 2016; they specialise in face masks and skin care.
 Their product portfolio offers four Aroma sheet masks for adults and two Aroma sheet masks variants for children.
 Aroma Masks for Juniors are available in Lavender and Mandarin; the adult sheet masks are, respectively, Lavender, Mandarin & Sweet Orange, Rose and Neroli.